51Degrees/specifications/pipeline-specification/reference-implementation-notes.md

 A special builder is provided to simplify the creation of commonly used pipelines such as on-premise or cloud device detection.
-These hide the complexity of pipeline creation by automatically inserting elements, and choosing default values, but the price for that simplification is to limit the flexibility of configuration.
+These hide the complexity of pipeline creation by automatically inserting elements, and choosing default values, but the price for that simplification is considerable.
+There is more code to maintain, more creation scenarios, which require explanation in documentation and examples.
+The custom pipeline builder is also difficult or impossible to use with web integrations and cannot be used when building from a configuration file.
+Finally, if the user is using this builder and decides they need some capability that is beyond its scope, they have to migrate to the 'standard' pipeline builder.
-[comment](I propose we remove this from the spec.
-The benefit seems almost non existent and the downsides are considerable - More code to maintain, more documentation, very difficult to use this with web integration, more complicated to migrate from this to more advanced scenarios)

-## Options Files

-As an alternative to the use of builders, Pipelines may be configured using XML (Java and C#) or JSON (C# Only) files containing the names and values of items to configure in the engines they specify.

-## Flow Data Concurrency and Property Values

-In most cases Flow Data is used in a single threaded way.
-However, engine instances are used across threads and may be shared between pipelines, as well as possibly participating in parallel flows, so engines need to make sure that the data they add to Flow Data is thread safe.

-They also need to have regard to sharing of results between different flow data instances and the possible retention of those results beyond the lifetime of the flow data and the potential use of the data in caches.

-*Not really sure if this is meaningful or actionable*
+On the whole, we prefer solutions that will reduce complexity for users.
+However, care should be taken to try to avoid some of the issues described above.